chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 When you set up a deployment of WebsiteFrontEnd 1.0, XL Deploy will automatically include Inventory 2.0.1 and PaymentOptions 3.5.

-For an extended example of dependencies and the SemVer format, refer to [Advanced application dependencies example](/xl-deploy/concept/advanced-application-dependencies-example.html).
+For an extended example of dependencies, refer to [Advanced application dependencies example](/xl-deploy/concept/advanced-application-dependencies-example.html).

 ## When can you set dependencies?